-- All areas bounded by white or blue lines and/or blue stakes. a) - Any area of damaged ground (e.g. caused by crowd or vehicle movement) that is considered by a b) referee to be abnormal (Model Local Rule Type F-4). - c) In the general area, seams of cut turf (not the turf itself) are deemed to be ground under repair.
-However, interference does not exist if the seam only interferes with the player's stance.
+- All areas marked by white or blue lines and/or blue stakes. - Any area of damaged ground (e.g. caused by crowd or vehicle movement) that is considered by a referee to be an abnormal course condition (Model Local Rule F-4). - In the general area, seams of cut turf are deemed to be ground under repair.
 All seams within the cut turf area are treated as the same seam in taking relief.
-(Model Local Rule type F-7). - Gravel drains and French drains (stone-filled drainage ditches full of gravels and pebbles). d) - Gullies in bunkers. e)
+Interference does not exist if the seam only interferes with the player's stance.
+Relief will be denied.
+(Model Local Rule F-7). - Gravel drains and French drains (stone-filled drainage ditches full of gravels and pebbles). - Gullies/Ravines in bunkers. e)